The Various Steps of Addiction Recovery

 IOP and PHP

-An intensive outpatient program (IOP) is a primary treatment program that is sometimes the recommendation of a clinical and medical assessment.
-IOP may be recommended for those who do not need a medically-supervised detox program.
+Intensive Outpatient Treatment (sometimes referred to as IOP for “Intensive Outpatient Program”) is a primary treatment program that is sometimes the recommendation of a clinical and medical assessment.
+IOP may be recommended for those who do not need medically-supervised detox.
 IOP can also help people in recovery to continue their recovery therapies following successful detox, on a part-time yet intensive schedule, designed to accommodate work and family life.

-For substance use disorders, the partial hospitalization program (PHP) does offer medical detox, but only to people who do not face life-threatening withdrawal symptoms.
+For substance use disorders, Partial Hospitalization does offer medical detox, but only to people who do not face life-threatening withdrawal symptoms.
 Withdrawal is rarely life-threatening for many substances of abuse, especially with a medical professional’s oversight; however, withdrawal from some substances – like alcohol and benzodiazepines, for example – requires 24-hour medical monitoring to ensure clients do not suffer from seizures, heart attack, or other severe side effects.

-Sober living in California is a vital part of the addiction recovery process.
+Sober living is a vital part of the addiction recovery process.
+Some people might refer to it as a “halfway house” or a “transitional living” – and those terms are correct, but we’re really talking about sober living.
 While in recovery, choosing a safe living environment, one that is conducive to recovery and offers a range of treatment services, is very important.
 Sober living homes are one option that allows you to recover in a safe place with others in similar situations.
 They help you to transition back into the community after intensive inpatient services and to learn to live independently without the use of drugs and/or alcohol.

 How Are Sober Living Homes Different to Other Residential Programs?